David R. Gibson: Career

 Gibson grew up in Philadelphia received his B.A., magna cum laude, from Eastern College.
 He then attended Columbia University, where he received his M.A. in 1994, and M.Phil. in 1995, both in sociology.
-From 1997-1999, Gibson was a research associate to Harrison White and Kathryn Neckerman for the project funded by the Citigroup Behavioral Sciences Research Council (chaired by James March) entitled, “Conflict and Cooperation in Work Groups.”
+From 1997 to 1999, Gibson was a research associate to Harrison White and Kathryn Neckerman for the project funded by the Citigroup Behavioral Sciences Research Council (chaired by James March) entitled, “Conflict and Cooperation in Work Groups.”
 He completed a PhD with distinction, in 1999, also from Columbia.
 Under the supervision of Peter Bearman along with advisors Randall Collins, and Harrison White, he completed his dissertation entitled Taking Turns and Talking Ties: Conversational Sequences in Business Meetings.
 For his doctoral research, Gibson:

 Funded by a National Science Foundation grant, Gibson joined the Institute for Social and Economic Research and Policy as a post-doctoral fellow under the direction of Harrison White for the project titled: “Dynamics From Social Settings: Representations of Interdependent Social Forms”.

-Gibson then accepted a position of Assistant Professor at Harvard University, where he taught from 2001-2005, and then moved to the University of Pennsylvania, also as an Assistant Professor.
-He was briefly a lecturer at Princeton University before accepting a position as Associate Professor of sociology at the University of Notre Dame in 2013.
+Gibson then accepted a position of assistant professor at Harvard University, where he taught from 2001 to 2005, and then moved to the University of Pennsylvania, also as an assistant professor.
+He was briefly a lecturer at Princeton University before accepting a position as associate professor of sociology at the University of Notre Dame in 2013.

-He has served on the Editorial Boards of the journals Social Psychology Quarterly (2007-2009) and Sociological Theory (2011-2012).
+He has served on the editorial boards of the journals Social Psychology Quarterly (2007–2009) and Sociological Theory (2011–2012).